DrCod/Question-Answering-System/README.md

   # Get Started

-  The simplest way to set up the application is to 'cd' into working directory and incrementaly execute scripts to generate results for subsequent functionality
+  The simplest way to set up the application is to 'cd' into working directory and incrementaly execute scripts to generate results for executing subsequent functionality including interacting with elasticsearch instance

   # Start Parser